 Join local groupswho sponsor projects.

-Search special announcements for YCC or RAP opportunities on the Forest Service website.
+Search special announcements for YCC or Resource Assistant Program opportunities on the Forest Service website.

 - Submit an OF301 Volunteer Application to identify your strengths, time availability, certifications and interests.

 - Identify and understand the potential safety issues prior to beginning the work.
 Follow all project and safety requirements.